Leonardo-1107/tempMPM/docs/source/mpm.rst

    :align: center
    :width: 400px

-There will be an automated two-tier screening workflow has been devised.
+Then, an automated two-tier screening workflow is used in autoMPM.
 In the first tier, the system filters the features based on their Pearson coefficient with the training labels.
-In the second tier, the system employs Shapley values, which provide a measure of the contribution of each feature to the overall model performance.
+In the second tier, the system employs Shapley values, which provide a systematic measure of the contribution of each individual feature to the overall model performance.

 - ``Feature_Filter.get_shapely`` a highly integrated function that output the Shapley vlaue with assistance of a random forest classifier.
 - ``Feature_Filter.select_top_features`` automatically select the top-k features. k is set default to 20.